folio-org/folio-org.github.io/_faqs/how-to-create-doc.md

 First do some background planning.

 Do [search](/search/) first.
-It might be suitable to add another section to an existing document.
+It might be suitable to add another section to an [existing](/faqs/how-to-contribute-devdoc/#editing-existing-docs) document.

 Also search the issue tracker, as someone may have already proposed a similar document.
 Generally the documentation tickets use the Jira Label [devdoc](https://issues.folio.org/issues/?jql=labels%3Ddevdoc).
 Consider adding a new ticket to facilitate your document development, or to suggest others.
+Refer to notes for [raising Jira tickets](/faqs/how-to-contribute-devdoc/#raising-jira-tickets).

 Decide the type of document:
 [Guidelines](/guidelines/) (various procedures that should/must be followed),